Diamond Langi: Personal life

-Diamond Langi was born on 9 January 1992 in Auckland; both her parents are from Tonga where she hails from the village of Vaini, Tongatapu.
-Langi was raised in Salt Lake City, Utah in the United States, and later moved to Sydney and now resides in Auckland, New Zealand.
-Diamond is an international model, actress, and a on camera host/journalist with a background in music.
-Diamond Langi has graduated with her Masters in Advanced Professional styling at Australian Style Institute.
+Diamond Langi was born on 9 January 1992 in Auckland, New Zealand, she is of Tongan, Cape Verdean, Portuguese heritage.
+Raised in Salt Lake City, Utah.
+Diamond is an international actress, singer, model, stylist and on camera host.
+Diamond Langi has graduated with her master's degree in Advanced Professional styling at Australian Style Institute and later went to graduate from Drama school from The Actors Program.

 Pageantry

 Miss Pacific Islands 2012

 Langi began her pageantry career when she competed as Miss Bou's Fashion at the annual Miss Heilala pageant in 2012 where the winner competes as Miss Tonga at the Miss Pacific Islands pageant.
 Diamond placed 4th winning the Sarong (Swim Wear) category.

 Miss Earth Tonga 2017

 Langi was crowned Miss Earth Tonga 2017 and then competed at Miss Earth 2017 pageant in Manila, Philippines.

 Miss Earth 2017

 Langi represented Tonga at Miss Earth 2017 in the Philippines and placed in the Top 16 finalist.